junayet4o12/blog-vortex/README.md

 __Efficient data management with React Data Table, smooth animations with Framer Motion, and an appealing loading experience with React Skeleton.
 Notifications are managed through React Hot Toast and SweetAlert2.__

 __BlogSide is designed for bloggers and readers to share, discover, and discuss, offering an enjoyable experience for all.__

+### 6. JWT Integration:
+__In my project, I've made sure to focus on user security, and I've implemented a JWT (JSON Web Tokens) to make it all work smoothly.
+JWT acts like a secure key that helps users log in, stay logged in, and use the website safely, all while keeping their data private.
+It's the backbone of my page security and user experience.__